 How to Fix a Sinking Concrete Driveway

-While several repair options are available, the most commonplace solution nowadays is concrete leveling.
+While several concrete repair options are available, the most commonplace solution nowadays is concrete leveling.
 The procedure also goes by several names, such as mud-jacking and slab-jacking.
 More or less, the terms all refer to the same method.

 With concrete leveling, a mixture is injected into the soil below the concrete to raise the slab back to its position and make it flush with the adjacent concrete.
 The method is affordable and a fraction of the cost of concrete replacement.